Sanotsch2003/MiPro-XG-V1/docs/HardwareArchitecure.md

 ## Memory-Mapped I/O (MMIO)

-To ensure modularity, all peripherals and additional components are integrated via the MMIO mechanism.
+All peripherals and additional components are integrated via the MMIO mechanism to ensure modularity.
 MMIO allows the processor to control devices using memory operations by mapping each device to a unique address outside the main memory range.
 The memory controller redirects access to these addresses to the appropriate MMIO device.

 ### Current MMIO Devices